Akkermansia muciniphila: Structure of LOS

+Activation of TLR signaling

+Akkermansia muciniphila LOS has been found to induce moderately strong TLR4 activation in vitro.
+The lipid A moiety of A. muciniphila has been shown to strongly induce TLR2 activation, likely through the TLR2/6 heterodimer.
+Amuc_1100, an outer membrane protein of A. muciniphila, has also been found to strongly activate TLR2 signaling.
+It has been hypothesized that activation of anti-inflammatory TLR2 signaling partly explains the beneficial immunomodulatory activities of A. muciniphila.

+A phospholipid of A. muciniphila, named a15:0-i15:0 PE, has also been found to activate TLR2 signaling via the noncanonical TLR2/TLR1 heterodimer and result in mild expression of pro-inflammatory cytokines.
+The consistent, moderate stimulation of TLR2/1 signaling has been proposed to increase the activation threshold of pro-inflammatory signaling, leading to weaker signals being ignored.
+This would potentially promote homeostatic immunity.

+Injection of A. muciniphila LOS has been found to trigger the expression of TLR2 mRNA in mice.
+Interestingly, the expression of TLR4 mRNA was also shown to increase after LOS injection, although to a much lower level compared to TLR2 mRNA.

 Ecology and metabolism

-It colonizes the gastrointestinal tract of humans and other animals and can be found within the intestinal mucosal layer of the epithelial crypts as well as in the caecum.
+It colonizes the gastrointestinal tract of humans and animals.
+It can be found within the intestinal mucosal layer of the epithelial crypts as well as in the cecum.
 It specifically resides at the oxic-anoxic interface.
 A. muciniphila is found in about 90% of healthy humans, makes up about 1% to 3% of the fecal microbiota and colonizes the gut during the first year of life.
 Its prevalence can decrease with age or in disease states.

-A. muciniphila is able to use mucin as its sole source of carbon, nitrogen and energy, and is hence considered a specialist.
-It degrades mucin to produce beneficial products such as short chain fatty acids which aid in growth of other bacteria and maintain healthy mucus turnover.
-It also maintains microbial balance by competing with and inhibiting the over-growth of other mucin degrading bacteria.
+Akkermansia muciniphila can use mucin as its sole source of carbon, nitrogen, and energy, and is hence considered a specialist.
+It starts the mucin degradation process by removing fucose and sialic acid capping sugars from the end of the mucin O-glycan chain with fucosidases and sialidases, respectively.
+A. muciniphila can then get access to the de-capped O-glycans and the mucin peptide chain, both of which it can utilize as an energy source.
+The released monosaccharides are distributed to the environment, where other mucus-associated gut bacteria can utilize them.
+This way, A. muciniphila contributes to nutrient-sharing in gut-associated microbial communities.
+Mucin degradation can also lead to the production of beneficial products such as short chain fatty acids, which aid in the growth of other bacteria and maintain healthy mucus turnover.
+It also maintains microbial balance by competing with and inhibiting the overgrowth of other mucin-degrading bacteria.
 A. muciniphila is culturable under anaerobic conditions on medium containing porcine gastric mucin or synthetic medium containing protein source with glucose, N-acetylglucosamine and N-acetylgalactosamine.

 Genomics

-The circular chromosome of the type strain contains 2,664,102 base pairs and its proteome contains 5644 unique proteins.
+The circular chromosome of the type strain contains 2,664,102 base pairs and its proteome contains 5,644 unique proteins.

-A. muciniphila strain Urmite was sequenced in its entirety from a human feces sample.